News & Insights

 The Future of Mugshot Privacy Laws

-There is a growing movement towards enacting stronger mugshot privacy laws, with several states and countries considering new legislation.
-Additionally, advancements in technology, such as facial recognition software, may shape mugshot privacy laws’ future.
+There is a growing movement toward enacting stronger mugshot privacy laws, with several states and countries considering new legislation.
+Additionally, advancements in technology, such as facial recognition software, may shape the future of mugshot privacy laws.

 Why Is There a Need for Mugshot Privacy Laws?